Kayoti/p1/README.md

 * If you wish to interact with the database directly go to `localhost:8000/admin` use username: `udacity`  password:`udacity`, you will find info table that holds all the movie objects created.
 Objects are referenced by movie title.
 * Application assumes user input is correct, Youtube link must be used for trailer to work.
 The app will crash if input is corrupt.
+* If you happen to run into some Db issues or errors try running `manage.py dbsync` follow the wizard and hopefully it should be resolved.

 ###License